taugroup/ThinkTank/README.md

-# ThinkTank – Agentic Research Simulation.

-**ThinkTank** A Framework for Generalizing Domain-Specific AI Agent Systems into Universal Collaborative Intelligence Platforms
+# ThinkTank – A Framework for Generalizing Domain-Specific AI Agent Systems into Universal Collaborative Intelligence Platforms

-The ThinkTank framework draws inspiration from the collaborative AI methodologies demonstrated in *The Virtual Lab: AI Agents Design New SARS-CoV-2 Nanobodies with Experimental Validation*
-[Read the paper](https://www.biorxiv.org/content/10.1101/2024.11.11.623004v1), which showcased the effectiveness of multi-agent systems in scientific research and hypothesis generation.
+The ThinkTank framework draws inspiration from the collaborative AI methodologies demonstrated in [*The Virtual Lab: AI Agents Design New SARS-CoV-2 Nanobodies with Experimental Validation*](https://www.biorxiv.org/content/10.1101/2024.11.11.623004v1), which showcased the effectiveness of multi-agent systems in scientific research and hypothesis generation.

-This implementation simulates a scientific team made up of local LLM-based agents, running fully offline via [Ollama](https://ollama.com) and powered by the `Llama3.1` model.
+The implementation of ThinkTank simulates a scientific team made up of local LLM-based agents enhanced with documents provided by the user, running fully offline via [Ollama](https://ollama.com) and any LLM models supported by [Agno](https://www.agno.com/).

 ---